-Rani Gharbié is the Head of Acquisitions & Development for The Pod Hotels, a BD Hotels company, where he is responsible for identifying potential investment opportunities and working closely with capital partners and strategic investors to increase equity positions and funding for future projects for the brand.
-Formerly, he oversaw development and acquisitions for North America at Virgin Hotels.
-Prior to that, Rani was the Managing Director and Founder at Cedar Funds, a New York City based development and investment firm with a focus on progressive hotel and real estate assets, as well as regional Director of Development with InterContinental Hotels Group (IHG), where he was responsible for actively expanding IHG's premier hotel brands including InterContinental, Hotel Indigo and Holiday Inn.
-In this position, he oversaw and contributed to the growth of 20 hotels worth over \$1.8B in real estate value.
+Rani Gharbié is the Head of Acquisitions & Development for Pod Hotels, a BD Hotels company, where he is responsible for identifying potential investment opportunities and working closely with capital partners and strategic investors to increase equity positions and funding for future projects.
+BD Hotels is the largest owner of independent hotels in NYC with a portfolio of 28 properties valued at over \$2.5B, including flagships such as The Bowery, The Mercer and The Greenwich Hotel.

+Formerly, Rani oversaw development and acquisitions for North America at Virgin Hotels.
+Prior to that, Rani was the Managing Director and Founder at Cedar Funds, a New York City based real estate development and investment firm that he launched.
+Prior to Cedar Funds, Rani was regional Director of Development with InterContinental Hotels Group (IHG), where he was responsible for actively expanding IHG's premier hotel brands and contributed to the growth of 20 hotels worth over \$1.8B in real estate value.
+Prior to IHG, Rani was with Jones Lang LaSalle (JLL) where he advised investors on development and investment projects valued at \$4.2B across all real estate asset classes.

-Rani Gharbie is an Adjunct Professor at Columbia GSAPP's Masters in Real Estate Development program, where he teaches Private Equity Development, Hotel Focus.
-He holds a Master's Degree from the same program, an MBA from the HEC Business School in Montreal, a Bachelor degree in Hotel Management from the Glion Hotel School in Switzerland, and a Certificate in Hotel Real Estate Investments and Asset Management from Cornell University.
-Rani is a regular guest speaker at key industry conferences and is an avid traveler, runner, cyclist, golfer and Vinyasa Yogi.
+Rani is an Adjunct Professor at Columbia University's Master in Real Estate Development program, where he teaches Private Equity Development - Hotel Focus.
+He holds a Master's Degree from the same program, an MBA from the HEC Business School in Montreal, a Bachelor degree in Hotel Management from the Glion Hotel School in Switzerland, and a Certificate in Hotel Real Estate Investment and Asset Management from Cornell University.
+Rani is a regular guest speaker at key industry conferences and an avid traveler, runner, cyclist, golfer and Vinyasa Yogi.
 He currently resides in New York City with his wife Alisha and their son, Reece.